-During design development we used Digital Design tools, creating a custom script to automate the beam sizing to minimise steel tonnage.
-Automated beam sizing isn't innovative in itself, however our novel implementation accounted for the global buckling behaviour, which is often critical in the design of grid shell structures.
+Developing the early designs, Eckersley O'Callaghan used Digital Design tools, creating a custom script to automate the beam sizing to minimise steel tonnage.
+Automated beam sizing isn't innovative in itself, however our novel implementation accounted for the global buckling behaviour, which is often critical in the design of gridshell structures.

 Unlike buildings, which are static, a ship is always moving, meaning there is no side that permanently faces north.
 This affects the way we control factors like environmental performance, because the angle that sunlight enters the ship is constantly changing.
-We must consider which glass type and glass coatings to use to ensure views out of the SkyDome are as spectacular as possible, while ensuring the interior doesn’t become uncomfortably hot or cold, depending on the external climate.
+It is necessary to consider which glass type and glass coatings to use to give views out of the SkyDome that are as spectacular as possible, while ensuring the temperature of the interior doesn’t become uncomfortable.

 A lack of similar precedents in ship design has meant that our extensive expertise in structure, glass and facade engineering has been crucial in convincing the relevant regulatory bodies of the design’s code compliance.